 The obesity epidemic is one of the country's most serious health problems.
 Adult obesity rates have doubled since 1980, from 15 to 30 percent, while childhood obesity rates have more than tripled.
 Rising obesity rates have significant health consequences, contributing to increased rates of more than 30 serious diseases.
 These conditions create a major strain on the health care system.
 More than one-quarter of health care costs are now related to obesity.

-For the past five years, TFAH has issued an annual report F as in Fat: How Obesity Policies Are Failing in America to track obesity trends and policies.
+TFAH continues to issue annual reports to track obesity trends and policies.
 We conclude that the country is failing to address the obesity crisis with the urgency it deserves.
-TFAH recommends that a National Strategy to Combat Obesity be created with roles for individuals, families, communities, schools, employers, businesses, insurers, and government.

 More Headlines from the Robert Wood Johnson Foundation